readthedocs/ethical-ad-client/docs/index.rst

 Showing content when there isn't an ad
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The biggest use-case for this is to show backup content or another ad when we can't show ads.
+The biggest use-case for customizing is to show backup content or another ad.
 Many of our publishers prefer to serve EthicalAds,
 but while we're still building the network we might not have a 100% fill rate.